Tyne and Wear Metrocar: Formation

 During the early years of Metro, units were operated in single and double sets.
 As single units became overcrowded, Nexus resumed using two units as standard.
 Single units again became common during construction of the Sunderland extension when some units were taken for testing of the new track.
-During original construction, the Metro system was designed to use three unit sets, and some platforms were constructed to accommodate this; however, due to a lack of funding, this was not possible.
-As a result, the units run in sets of two.
+During original construction, the Metro system was designed to use three unit sets, and the underground stations were built with 95 m platforms to accommodate this; however, due to a lack of funding, new surface stations were only built with 65 m platforms and the units run in sets of two.

-Announcements

-The "stand clear of the doors please" announcement, which sounded before the doors started to close, was introduced in 1991.
-In order to increase the clarity of the announcement (especially for individuals not fluent in English) the phrase was replaced with "doors closing" in 2004.

-In 2011, the "doors closing" recording was replaced in post-refurbishment Metrocars with a simple beeping sound, similar to that of the London Underground.
-The train emits a solid 3-second beep when the doors are released, and a rapid 3-second beeping immediately before the doors are closed, in line with the 2010 UK Rail Vehicle Accessibility Regulations (RVAR).

-When the automated next station announcements were introduced they featured a female announcer, however during late 2014 this was replaced with a male announcer.
-The female announcements are still in use by two Metrocars, however can only be heard when the Metrocar is at the front of the train.